 \section{Abstract}

 Dolgachev surfaces are simply connected minimal elliptic surfaces with $p_g=q=0$ and of Kodaira dimension 1.
-These surfaces were constructed by logarithmic transformations of rational elliptic surfaces.
+These surfaces are constructed by logarithmic transformations of rational elliptic surfaces.
 In this paper, we explain the construction of Dolgachev surfaces via $\Q$-Gorenstein smoothing of singular rational surfaces with two cyclic quotient singularities.
 This construction is based on the paper\,\cite{LeePark:SimplyConnected}.
-Also, some exceptional bundles on Dolgachev surfaces associated with $\Q$-Gorenstein smoothing are constructed based on the idea of Hacking\,\cite{Hacking:ExceptionalVectorBundle}.
+Also, some exceptional bundles on Dolgachev surfaces associated with $\Q$-Gorenstein smoothing have been constructed based on the idea of Hacking\,\cite{Hacking:ExceptionalVectorBundle}.
 In the case if Dolgachev surfaces were of type $(2,3)$, we describe the Picard group and present an exceptional collection of maximal length.
-Finally, we prove that the presented exceptional collection is not full, hence there exist a nontrivial phantom category in $\D^{\rm b}(X^\gen)$.
+Finally, we prove that the presented exceptional collection is not full, hence there exists a nontrivial phantom category in the derived category.